ai-infrastructure-alliance/mltrl/examples/mltrl_card_BO_level4.md

 ### Model / algorithm info

-A Bayesian optimization (BO) algorithm — a probabilsitic scheme for finding optimal parameters of a typically black-box, expensive function or system — but modified for mixed-variable settings: Our variation "mixed-variable BO" (MVBO) is for settings that have both discrete and continuous variables to optimize.
+A Bayesian optimization (BO) algorithm — a probabilsitic scheme for finding optimal parameters of a typically black-box, expensive function or system — but modified for mixed-variable settings: Our variation "mixed-variable BO" (MVBO) is for settings that have both discrete and continuous variables to optimize jointly.

 Implementation notes: